Self-directed learning: a new term evolving from the unschool movement.

 I’ve spent my early homeschool years lapping up all things John Holt and John Taylor Gatto.
 I even radically unschooled for six solid months until the three youngest kids were bored and wanted something more.

 For a long time, I referred to us as classical unschoolers.
 Now I see that we have a rather traditional looking day, so unschoolers would understandably balk.
 But we do it in a very child-directed way, but there isn’t a top-down academic focus, so classical homeschoolers would raise eyebrows too.

 The more we move toward a self-directed approach, the more I see the kids capturing their days and their activities, with independent gusto.

 How we expect them to do their work.

-If they’re given tasks that they can handle, they become confident that they can do things independently.
+If they’re given tasks they can handle, they become confident that they can do those things independently.
 Gradually, based on the child’s abilities, their independence grows over time.
 All the while, they’re not being compared to someone else, they’re simply expected to do the best that they can do, every time.